dillon-co/deep_learning_rails/README.md

 open a console, run the command `DigitRecognizer.new.train_and_save_model`

 then watch it train!
-You should expect to see `accuracy: ~0.95` which is 95% accuracy.
+You should expect to see around 95% accuracy after 10 epochs.

 if it's anything less than 90 something's wrong.

 ## Running.
 Then just run your rails server and navigate to the home page.
 Upload an MNIST image of 1 digit and watch it classify it